antonyvam/nDTomo/README.md

 ## Citation

-If you use parts of the code, please cite the work using the following preprint:
+If you use parts of the code, please cite the work using the following paper:

 *nDTomo: A Modular Python Toolkit for X-ray Chemical Imaging and Tomography*, A. Vamvakeros, E. Papoutsellis, H. Dong, R. Docherty, A.M.
 Beale, S.J.
 Cooper, S.D.M.
 Jacques, Digital Discovery, 2025, https://doi.org/10.1039/D5DD00252D